Arcadia-Liu/Arbitrary-Precision-Integers/README.md

     std::cout << test;
     // test.is_negative = true;
     // test.value = {2, 6, 5};
-    // the output will be -562.
+    // The output will be -562.
     ```
 3. **A constructor that takes a string of digits and converts it to an arbitrary-precision integer**
-This constructor is used to converts a `string` representing an integer into a `bigint` object by first checking the string for empty and illegal characters, then determining whether the first character is a sign (+ or -) to set the sign flag.
+This constructor is used to convert a `string` representing an integer into a `bigint` object by first checking the string for empty and illegal characters, then determining whether the first character is a sign (+ or -) to set the sign flag.
 Next, we check the following parts bit-by-bit if the portion of the string after the sign or the entire string (in no sign situation) is a number.
 Then we store it in the `bigint.value` from the lowest to the highest digit.
 Finally, we remove invalid leading zeros.
     ```cpp
     std::string str1 = "+46543";
     std::string str2 = "-86564";